metzlr/delaunay-js/README.md

 # delaunay-js

-A canvas visual that creates a Delaunay Triangulation for a random set of moving points.
+A canvas visual that creates a Delaunay Triangulation for a bunch of randomly moving points.

 #### [Live Demo](https://metzlr.github.io/delaunay-js)